cmurphy/generate-tokens/README.md

 u-efghi23456,keycloak
 ```

+To get a list of auth provider tags, run `kubectl get authconfigs`.

 After running the script, log in to Rancher and navigate to "Users &
 Authentication" -> Users.
 Using the checkboxes on the left side of the screen,
 select every affected user and click "Refresh Group Memberships".

+The script does NOT work on users with provider 'shibboleth'.
+To fix broken
+shibboleth users, you must log in to the Rancher dashboard as the user.